14 May, 2022 ONLINE ZOOM

-For the workshop in July we will have four intense workshops given by Mathew James, Eleanor Kelly, Daniela Rossi and Valérie Hartzell.
+For the workshop in May we will have four intense workshops given by Valérie Hartzell & Daniela Rossi.
 The workshop will be divided into active participants and observers.
+Guitarists who have played for a year or more should be active participants.
 At the festival it was difficult for the faculty to see if participants understood the concepts.
 By having active participants we can ask players to demonstrate any concepts taught.
-However, we understand that not everyone is comfortable enough playing in-front of each other.
-Participants who are active need to be intermediate or advanced.
-Also, on the 10th, the active participants will be encouraged to perform for the group at the end of the day.
+Also, on the 14th, the active participants will be encouraged to perform for the group at the end of the day.
+However, this is not compulsory.
 The application is conveniently located on the web site: Application.

 CM festival offers private lessons, master class, workshops, guitar exhibitors, lecture recitals, faculty concerts, and a participant solo recital.
-During our breaks, Zoom will remain open so participants can chat with each other and with the faculty.
 The Master classes are open to observing by all participants and their family.
 Please come back later for more information.